 When the computer first looks at the BIOS, it begins the power-on self-test (POST) sequence to make sure the components in the computer are present and functioning properly.
 If the computer does not pass any of these tests, it will encounter an irregular POST.
 An irregular POST is a beep code that is different from the standard one or two beeps.
 For example, an irregular POST could generate no beeps at all or a combination of different beeps to indicate the cause of the failure.

 If the computer passes POST, it looks at the first 64-bytes of memory located in the CMOS chip, which is kept alive by the CMOS battery even when the computer is turned off.
 This chip contains information such as the system time and date and information about all the hardware installed in your computer.

 After loading the CMOS information, the POST will begin inspecting and comparing the system settings with what is installed in the computer.
-If no errors are found it will then load the basic device drivers and interrupt handlers for hardware such as the hard drive, keyboard, mouse, floppy drive.
+If no errors are found it will then load the basic device drivers and interrupt handlers for hardware such as the hard drive, keyboard, mouse, and a floppy drive.
 These basic drivers allow the CPU to communicate with these hardware devices and allow the computer to continue its boot process.